weekendchow/myreads-reactnd-project/README.md

 # MyReads Project

 This is a project for Udacity's React Fundamentals course.
 The goal of this project is to add the interactivity to the app by refactoring the static code using React.
-The project is bootstrap by [Create React App](https://github.com/facebookincubator/create-react-app).